contributte/datagrid/.docs/columns.md

 ## Columns Summary

-Datagrid implements a feature that allows you to display **sum** of column of displayed items at the bootom of the grid.
+Datagrid implements a feature that allows you to display **sum** of column of displayed items at the bottom of the grid.
 Try it out:

 ```php
 $grid->addColumnNumber('in', 'Income')